 Explain why this piece is perfect for Splinter.
 It shows me that you’ve read us and you get us, and it convinces me that I need this piece just as much as you need me to assign it to you.

 Start small.
-Don’t pitch a sprawling, ambitious feature on your first try.
+Don’t pitch a sprawling, ambitious feature if you’re a baby journalist.
 Start with a Q&A or personal essay or, if you want to try out reporting, suggest an event (i.e. a gun show the week after the Orlando shooting) to give a shorter piece a narrative center.

 Be original.
 This seems obvious, but I constantly get pitches for stories that have already been written.
 Spend some time reading up on the topic, familiarize yourself with what reporting is already out there, and make sure your angle is a fresh one.